-Polly Garner, an LDS psychotherapist who has assisted a number of clients through job loss, agrees.
+Polly Garner, a Latter-day Saint psychotherapist who has assisted a number of clients through job loss, agrees.

 “Having a pre-determined time when you know you will be able to address whatever issues are confronting you that day allows you to address them at a time when both husband and wife are prepared,” she says.
 “Otherwise, there is a strong possibility that one of you will say something at the wrong time, when your spouse isn’t ready to listen.
 Having a time agreed upon to share honest emotions and concerns can go far toward reducing stress and emotional buildup.
 It’s an excellent outlet for talking about feelings.”

 What else can a spouse do to help?

 Joe says his wife, Rachel, did two significant things to help.

 “First, she gave up the dining room.
 She encouraged me to set up an office in our dining room.
 Make it feel like work . . . a place to go where I could focus on my job search.
 The second thing is that she was careful not to be pushy.
 She passed a few interesting articles to me, but she knew I was trying hard.
 She understood and respected the significant amount of time it takes to find a job, and she gave me that time.
 But she also encouraged us to have time together.
 She demonstrated her support, and that was important to me.”